 The participant was then told to use Spotify.
 It took this participant 50 seconds to complete the first playlist.
 This difference could have come from him going straight to the technique where multiple songs can be added to the playlist.
 Because of this it also took 50 seconds each to complete the second and third playlist.
 The search bar had a lot to do with the speed of the playlists being created.

-Learnability: The similarities in programs between ITunes and Spotify helped the fact that this user has never used Spotify before yet was able to complete the playlists faster than on ITunes
+Learnability: The similarities in programs betweeniTunes and Spotify helped the fact that this user has never used Spotify before yet was able to complete the playlists faster than on iTunes

-Memorability: This participant has used the shortcut from ITunes to help him create the playlists in this software
+Memorability: This participant has used the shortcut from iTunes to help him create the playlists in this software

 Efficiency: Done very fast due to the keyboard shortcut